 Carol Bove does not consider her art in terms of its site-specificity, which might come as a surprise considering her recent projects for institutions such as the Highline and the Museum of Modern Art.
 Hers is a more holistic approach to site specificity as a call-and-response between a sculpture, its materials, and the surrounding environment.
 In an interview with Art in America in May 2012, Bove explains: “My sculptures can and must be taken apart and then put back together.
 Disaggregation is important.
 Therefore, each element needs to maintain its individual identity, its autonomy.”
-This is why I find it particularly worrisome that the press releases and texts in situ introducing two of her ongoing sculpture installations in New York City, Caterpillar at the Highline Park (through May 2014) [above left] and Equinox at MoMA (through January 2014) [above right], recommend allegorical interpretations of the art based solely on their material or textual components.
+This is why I find it particularly worrisome that the press releases and texts in situ introducing two of her ongoing sculpture installations in New York City, Caterpillar at the Highline Park (through May 2014) [top] and Equinox at MoMA (through January 2014) [bottom], recommend allegorical interpretations of the art based solely on their material or textual components.

 It is Bove’s solo show at Maccarone, her second with the gallery, titled “RA, or Why is an orange like a bell?” that most thoroughly escapes this trap of over interpretation.
 The work in all three exhibitions share materials: concrete, brass, cast steel, and powder-finished steel; unlike the outdoor installation on the Highline and the show at MoMA, the gallery pieces are not physically bolted down and hence not corralled by a specific space and its host of references.
 “RA, or Why is an orange like a bell?” confounds traditional notions of artistic authorship and object category.
 Only six of the twelve works listed are attributed to Bove herself, who regularly folds the works of others into her own shows in what she calls “forced collaborations.”
 Among Bove’s six works, a large percentage of the materials were industrially fabricated or found, and their identity as “artworks” is complicated by this sense of previous history.
 Just past the gallery’s entrance is one of Bove’s simplest and most eloquent works—an untitled sculpture in the round, made in 2013, in which a slab of petrified wood is fastened to one edge of a steel beam towering almost a dozen feet tall.
 Here, the support structure is an essential armature, and the fossilized organism an animated protagonist in comparison.